 Bank of Melbourne Amplify Signature: how it compares

-Given all of the recent changes to frequent flyer credit cards in Australia, the Bank of Melbourne Amplify Signature card remains a competitive product, with no limit to the number of points you can earn and a choice between four major airlines with which you can earn frequent flyer points.
+Given all the recent changes to frequent flyer credit cards in Australia, the Bank of Melbourne Amplify Signature card remains a competitive product, with no limit to the number of points you can earn and a choice between four major airlines with which you can earn frequent flyer points.

 Virgin Australia Velocity members could stretch their points even further by converting them during one of Velocity's regular 15% bonus transfer offers, which essentially lifts the earning rate from 0.825 to just shy of 0.95 Velocity points per dollar spent, including the birthday bonus.